 3. But what if you’re already in the river?

-What if you didn’t know beforehand and you didn’t see any warning signs that there’s a low head dam up ahead?
-If you happened to have noticed or seen that there’s a low head dam up ahead then you are in luck and this is your chance to save yourself from some trouble.
+What if you didn’t know beforehand and you didn’t see any warning signs that there’s a low-head dam up ahead?
+If you happened to have noticed or seen that there’s a low-head dam approaching in front of your canoe or kayak up ahead then you are in luck and this is your chance to save yourself from some trouble.

 Our advice?
 Paddle away or paddle towards the shore or river bank.
 Once you do and you want to continue, portage your canoe or kayak walk around the dam and start paddling away downstream to continue your journey.
 Make sure to go significantly away from the boiling line.